peterzuger/code-generator-micropython/README.md

-This problem does not exist with [C-modules](https://docs.micropython.org/en/latest/develop/cmodules.html), since C modules are normal C code that gets integrated into the Micropython executable.
+This problem does not exist with [C-modules](https://docs.micropython.org/en/latest/develop/cmodules.html), since C modules are normal C code that gets integrated into the MicroPython executable.
 They don't get loaded into RAM when they are imported in Python.

 But writing C modules for micropython dictionary's is very tedious,